deodandem/1134/content/_index.md

 2. Participate in all class activities
 3. Complete all assignments on time**

 Grades above this depend on quality of essay assignments.
-Essays 1-4 count for 15% each, Essay 5 counts for 40%.
+Essays 1-3 count for 20% each, Essay 5 counts for 40%.
 Essay 0 is purely diagnostic and not graded.
 See individual rubrics for each essay as they are released for exact grading criteria.

 Numerical scale: 98-100% (A+), 93-97% (A), 90-92% (A-), 88-89% (Β+), 83-87% (B), …

 *&nbsp;Being more than 15 minutes late to class counts as an absence.
 Being more than 5 minutes late three times counts as an absence.
 Absences beyond three will not negatively affect your grade if they are due to a medical emergency or quarantine mandate.

 ** Essays must respond to the prompt to receive credit.
 I cannot give credit for essays turned in more than 48 hours late, with the exception of Essay 5, for which you may request a personalized due date.
 Adhering to deadlines will help you deal with even more stringent deadlines in other classes and life situations.

+## Zoom

+When classes move online, reference the Canvas "Zoom" tab for access.
+Do not share the Zoom meeting information with outside parties.
+Keep your camera on, as it improves the quality of conversation.
+Mute your microphone when not speaking.

 ## Policy